 That Pain in Your Back Could be Linked to Your Feet

-If your lower back has been hurting, and you don’t remember doing anything to injure it, the source of your pain could be your feet!
+If your lower back has been hurting, and you do not remember doing anything to injure it, the source of your pain could be your feet.
 Foot pain is something that many people try to ignore.
 After all, doesn’t everyone’s feet hurt now and then?
-But if foot pain is something that has been with you for quite awhile, it could be causing problems in your ankles, knees, hips and even your back.
+But if foot pain is something that has been with you for quite a while, it could be causing problems in your ankles, knees, hips and even your back.

-That’s what happens when we have foot pain.
+That is what happens when we have foot pain.
 If the normal way of walking is painful, we instinctively change our walking pattern.
-Say you have arthritis, and your big toe joint hurts, so you change our gait to avoid bending the joint when you walk.
+Say you have arthritis and your big toe joint hurts, so you change your gait to avoid bending the joint when you walk.
 Changing your gait changes the mechanics of your ankle joint, eventually causing ankle pain.
-This change in your walking pattern can also affect the whole chain of your lower body... from the ankle, to the knee, to the hip, and then to the lower back.
+This change in your walking pattern can also affect the whole chain of your lower body from the ankle, to the knee, to the hip and then to the lower back.

-If your feet or ankles aren’t working right, don’t ignore them!
+If your feet or ankles are not working right, do not ignore them.
 Contact a foot and ankle surgeon for an evaluation.
 Your back (and knees and hips) will thank you!